sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 ### Motivations

 Despite typically classified separately, convolutional neural networks are essentially feed-forward neural networks with the only specification that one or more layers are convolutional.
-These layers are very good in recognising patterns within data with many dimensions, like spatial data or images, where each pixel can be thought a dimension of a single record.
+These layers are very good at recognising patterns within data with many dimensions, like spatial data or images, where each pixel can be thought a dimension of a single record.
 In both cases, we could use "normal" feed-forward neural networks, but convolutional layers offer two big advantages:

 1. _They require much fewer parameters_.